SumoLogic/sumologic-documentation/docs/search/Live-Tail/Live-Tail-CLI.md

 * You can tail logs ingested from Sources configured on Installed Collectors and from HTTP and Cloud Syslog Sources on Hosted Collectors.

     :::note
-    Data ingested from Amazon S3 cannot be tailed because of restrictions from Amazon.
+    Data ingested from Amazon S3 can't be tailed because of restrictions from Amazon.
     :::

 * The Live Tail CLI session will expire after 30 minutes of inactivity.
 This is to provide the best performance possible.
 If a Live Tail session has expired, you can restart it at any time.